k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/07_custom_interface.md

 1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces**, select **New Interface** and then select **Custom** from the **Others** section to open the **New Interface** window.

-2. Enter a suitable name for your new JMS Interface, then click **Create**:
+2. Enter a suitable name for your new Custom Interface, then click **Create**:
    ![image](images/custom_1WEB.PNG)

 2. Populate the connection's settings and click **Save**.